Ethra8/history_beyond_myth/README.md

  - Montserrat font has been used for all texts, excluding h1 and h2, as stated above, to ensure optimal readability of the content.
  - The choice of UnifrakturMaguntia, Reenie Beanie, Metamorphous, Jim Nightshade, Fleur De Leah, and Montserrat were selected using [Google Fonts](https://fonts.googleapis.com/css2?family=Fleur+De+Leah&family=Jim+Nightshade&family=Metamorphous&family=Reenie+Beanie&family=UnifrakturMaguntia&family=Montserrat&display=swap)
  - The headings decrease in size to ensure full responsiveness of the website.

+ ### Images
+ - The home page has a background image which is a caption of the page [f.361v](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_16_g_vi_f361v) of the illuminated manuscript dated 1332-1350, kept in the National British Library, called "Les Grandes Chroniques de France" [Royal MS 16 G VI](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_16_g_vi).
+The chapter explains how Count Arthur I of Brittany claimed the Throne of England after the death of King Richard the Lionheart, being his rightful heir by birth right.
+The text calls Arthur "King of Brittany".
+The depiction of this page of the manuscript shows King Philip II of France arriving to Arthur's castle in Brittany after Richard's death, where Arthur is wearing a crown, and gives homage to Philip in return for Philip's support to Arthur's claim to the throne of England.
+ - The home page has a series of small images put in line underneath the heading, which most reappear in subsequent pages, and are all related to the Arthurian cycle:
+    + an early medieval [map of Britain](https://www.webarchive.org.uk/wayback/archive/20210603114310/http://www.bl.uk/onlinegallery/onlineex/unvbrit/m/001cotclad00006u00012v00.html) dated 1250, from author Matthew Paris, taken from the National British Library.
+    + [Portrait of Count Arthur I of Brittany](https://commons.wikimedia.org/wiki/File:Artur_of_Brittany.jpg) first found in [Wikimedia Commons(https://commons.wikimedia.org/wiki/Main_Page)], heir to Richard I "the Lionheart" by birth right, originally taken from the [6th membrane](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_14_b_vi_f006r) of the roll chronicle of Britain Genealogy dated 1300-1340, kept in the National British Library, as manuscript [Royal MS 14 B VI](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_14_b_vi)
+    + Depiction of Arthur I in his castle, wearing a crown after Richard I's death, receiving Philip II of France who is visiting him.
+Arthur is giving homage to Philip in return for his support to his claim to the throne of England.
+This depiction has been taken from page [f.361v](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_16_g_vi_f361v) of the illuminated manuscript dated 1332-1350, kept in the National British Library, called "Les Grandes Chroniques de France" [Royal MS 16 G VI](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_16_g_vi).
+    + Portrait of King Richard "the Lionheart", taken from the [6th membrane](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_14_b_vi_f006r) of the roll chronicle of Britain Genealogy dated 1300-1340, kept in the National British Library, as manuscript [Royal MS 14 B VI](https://www.bl.uk/manuscripts/Viewer.aspx?ref=royal_ms_14_b_vi)
+    + [Depiction of King Richard "the Lionheart"](https://en.wikipedia.org/wiki/File:Richard_I_of_England_in_the_Brief_Abridgement_of_the_Chronicles_of_England.jpg), as stated in Wikimedia Commons.
+Its original source being page [f.9v](https://www.bl.uk/manuscripts/Viewer.aspx?ref=cotton_ms_claudius_d_vi_f009v) from manuscript "Brief Abridgement of the Chronicles of England" attributed to Matthew Paris, dated 1255-1259 kept in the National British Library as manuscript [Cotton MS Claudius D VI](https://www.bl.uk/manuscripts/Viewer.aspx?ref=cotton_ms_claudius_d_vi).